DigitalTibetan/DigitalTibetan/docs/tibetan_font_creation.md

 First, scroll down to position `f360`.
 It contains the glyph `གྱ`, the intermediate between `ག` and `གྱི`.
 Double-click the glyph to open the outline editor: this specific glyph had to be designed using vector graphics, since both letters merge organically.
 In the outline editor window of `གྱ`, select `Element / Glyph info`, and `Ligatures`.
 This describes the OpenType rules, how the glyph `གྱ` is composed of the two unicode characters `ག` (at `U+0F41`) and ` ྱ` (at `U+0FB1`): the ligature is a `blws` 'Below Base Substitution' which means a `གྱ` is composed of a `ག` with subjoined ` ྱ`.

+To learn more about FontForge's ligatures check out the [ligature documentation](https://fontforge.org/docs/tutorial/editexample4.html).

 The next position `f361` contains `གྱི`.
-Open the outline editor. `གྱི` is composed as references to two existing glyphs: `གྱ` and ` ི`.
+Again open the outline editor. `གྱི` is composed as references to two existing glyphs: `གྱ` and ` ི`.
 Since the two glyphs are not morphed together, no vector-graphics-editing is needed to compose `གྱི` from it's two components that are referenced by their corresponding glyph-names: `uni0F72` and `uni0F420FB1`.
-Those names are chosen by the creator of the font.
+Those names were originally chosen by the creator of the font.
+FontForge simply stores the relative positioning of the two referenced glyphs in order to synthesize the compound `གྱི`.

 ```{image} Images/FontForgeGyi.jpg
 :align: right